John A. Wilson (sculptor): American Civil War

 The year after Wilson graduated from School of the Museum of Fine Arts, Boston (1905), he received his first major recognition when he was commissioned by the State of Pennsylvania to make the Washington Grays Monument in Philadelphia to the men who served in the American Civil War.

 In 1909, Wilson's soldier's monument for all soldiers of war was unveiled on Dudley's Town Common (in front of the First Congregational Church), Dudley, Massachusetts.
 A crowd of 1200 was in attendance.
 Four-sided and capped with the sculpture of an American eagle, the multiwar memorial has inscriptions for the American Revolution: "To the memory of Dudley's Heroes who bore arms to found an Independent Nation - 1776"; the American Civil War: "Her Patriots of 1861-1865 who offered their lives to Preserve this Union"; and the Spanish–American War/Philippine–American War: "her soldiers in the Spanish-Philippines War, 1878."

 In 1909, Wilson created the "Massachusetts Monument" in the Baton Rouge National Cemetery.
 The commemorative monument on its grounds, was erected to honor Massachusetts sailors and soldiers who died in Civil War battles in the Gulf region.
 The granite monument is inscribed with the names of the Infantries and Light Batteries that served in the Gulf theater of operations.
 Massachusetts Governor Ebenezer Sumner Draper attended the proceedings.

 In 1911, he created a statue of Private Daniel A. Bean of Brownfield, Maine, 11th Maine Volunteer Infantry Regiment.
 Major Sylvanus Bangs Bean served with the 11th Maine Regiment along with his son, Daniel A. Bean.
-Daniel was killed in Hampton, Virginia as a result of being shot in both thighs during the war.
+Daniel was killed in Hampton, Virginia, as a result of being shot in both thighs during the war.
 Daniel died before his father Sylvanus could see him at the field hospital.
-Daniel died on 06/06/1864 and is buried at Plot: D 2820, Hampton National Cemetery, City of Hampton, Virginia, USA.
+Daniel died on June 6, 1864, and is buried at Plot: D 2820, Hampton National Cemetery, Hampton, Virginia, US.
 The statue of Daniel Bean stands in Brownfield, Maine, where the roads to Hiram and Denmark diverge.
 Of all the Civil War memorials erected by Maine towns, this remarkable monument was the only one cast in the image of a real person.
 The absence of weapons distinguishes it even further.
 The boy stands as he would have on his last day at home, taking the Oath of Induction.

 In 1913, Wilson was commissioned by the North Carolina Chapter of the United Daughters of the Confederacy to make the Confederate Monument, later known as Silent Sam, as a monument to the students of University of North Carolina at Chapel Hill who served in the Confederate forces.
 It was the first major work Wilson created in his new "Waban Studio".
 Although this statue, unlike that of Bean, is armed, it has been described as "silent" because the soldier has no cartridge box on his belt so he cannot fire his gun.
 In August 2018 the statue was torn down by protestors; as of February 2020 it is not on display and no decision has been made on its future disposition.